getappmap/appmap-ruby/README.md

 * **gem** As an alternative to specifying the path, specify the name of a dependency gem.
 When using `gem`, don't specify `path`.
 * **exclude** A list of files and directories which will be ignored.
 By default, all modules, classes and public functions are inspected.
+* **shallow** When set to `true`, only the first function call entry into a package will be recorded.
+Subsequent function calls within the same package are not recorded unless code execution leaves the package and re-enters it.
+Default: `true` when using `gem`, `false` when using `path`.

 # Running